Secrets Revealed: How To Find Investors And Impress Them

 Panel members at How to find and impress investors June 2022

-Have you ever wondered what it takes to find and impress investors?
+Have you ever wondered what it takes to find investors and impress them?
 Well, who better to ask than leading VCs and angels themselves!

 Earlier this week, I had the pleasure of facilitating an insightful panel discussion with four investors and founders at an event hosted by SeedLegals and Samaipata.
 It was a wonderful opportunity to not only meet face to face (something that I’ll never take for granted again!), but also to tap into the latest thinking from a very experienced panel.
-I want to share some of the things I heard so that you can take full advantage of their pearls of wisdom as you go on your funding journey.
+I want to share some of the things I heard to find investors and impress them so that you can take full advantage of their pearls of wisdom as you go on your funding journey.

 Panel members at How to find and impress investors share their tips and advice June 2022